alvenegas/tsunami_source_params/README.md

 contributing to the tsunami.
 The program will also ask for the focal mechanism parameters (strike, dip, and rake).

-Seismic moment in both dyn-cm and N-m are computed given an average slip (in meters) of the rupture, as well as inform of the corresponding Mw.
+Seismic moment in dyn-cm is computed given an average slip (in meters) of the rupture, as well as inform of the corresponding Mw.

-Program developed originally by Alberto M. López and edited and updated by Elizabeth Vanacore (Puerto Rico Seismic Network) before making public (August 12,2016).
+Program developed originally by Alberto M. López before major upgrades and updates by Elizabeth Vanacore (Puerto Rico Seismic Network).